Never Miss a Chance to Do the Most Good

 Divisional Organic Social Media

-The Salvation Army Great Lakes Division’s organic social media strategy has evolved over the years to adhere to shifting algorithms, changing audience behaviors and, ultimately, remaining in alignment with other marketing and communication goals.
-Our vendor, Social Motto works closely with our internal DHQ Marketing & Communications team to manage the division’s organic social media including:
+The Salvation Army Great Lakes Division’s organic social media strategy has evolved over the years to adhere to shifting algorithms, changing audience behaviors, and, ultimately, remaining in alignment with other marketing and communication goals.
+The Internal DHQ Marketing & Communications team will manage the division’s organic social media, including:

 • Monitoring and engaging with audiences and key partners across channels, as well as amplification of local corps content